 Even the best plans of men go awry and the best planned trips get caught in rough currents.

-We are stuck on an Albuquerque runway,our plane’s engines won’t start, so we taxi back to the gate for grease monkeys to determine what our problem is,and, if possible, fix it.
+We are stuck on an Albuquerque runway,our plane’s engines won’t start, so we taxi back to the gate for grease monkeys to determine what the plane’s problem is,and, if possible, fix it.

 Sitting in our plane, an hour and a half assessment is completed.
 Finally, with supervisor approval, techs jump start engines and we taxi back out and get airborne on our second try.

-In the Miami airport a huge floral design on a wall reminds me that Peace and Love are the hardest words to live by in the English language.
+In the Miami airport, a huge floral design on a wall above an escalator going down to Customs, reminds me that Peace and Love are the hardest words to live by in the English language.

-It is two in the morning before a shuttle from the Hotel Element picks up six of us stranded travelers and gets us to our airline paid compensatory rooms.
-Late into Miami, we have all missed our ongoing connections.
+It is two in the morning before a shuttle from the Hotel Element picks up six of us stranded travelers and gets us safe to our airline paid compensatory rooms for having missed our ongoing connections through airline error.

-It isn’t an auspicious beginning, but I reach Florida with all my body parts.
+It isn’t an auspicious beginning for this trip, but at least I reach Florida with all my body parts.

-Statistically, airline travel is safe, but fear of falling is universal.
+Statistically, airline travel is safe, but fear of falling really kills us.